microsoftgraph/msgraph-community-samples/samples/flow-apponly-rest/README.md

-# Microsoft Graph Webhooks Sample for ASP.NET Core
+# Microsoft Graph Webhooks Sample for Microsoft Flow

-This sample shows how to subscribe to Microsoft Graph webhooks using application (app-only) permissions and the Azure AD endpoint.
+This sample shows how to subscribe to Microsoft Graph webhooks using application (app-only) permissions and Microsoft Flow.

 ## Sample Details